Spontaneous Collapse of the Wavefunction: A Testable Proposal Motivated by Discrete Physics: Discrete Physics

 We will adopt the following principle: discretize physics not with the aim of approximating continuous reality, but with aim of considering the consequences of reality actually being discrete.
-Unlike \citet{hooft2016}, we will not be assuming that the underlying discrete physics is classical, local, or linear, and unlike \citet{wolfram2002}, we will not be assuming that it is reversible.
-In fact, as we shall see, the discrete physics we end up with is non-local, non-linear, and irreversible.
-One of the advantages of the theory that we introduce in Sect.~\ref{Sec:CCQM} is that it follows naturally from the discretization of quantum mechanics.
-Accordingly, we will take as our starting point a discrete-valued wavefunction.
+Unlike \citet{hooft2016}, we will not be assuming that the underlying discrete physics is local or linear, and unlike \citet{wolfram2002}, we will not be assuming that it is reversible.
+Like many of these approaches, part of the motivation for us in a discrete physics is to facilitate the emergence of space or spacetime from something more fundamental \citep[ch.\ 3]{leckey1998}.
+This paper investigates the consequences for quantum mechanics of this discretization.
+We will be considering the discretization of space, configuration space, and physical magnitudes; we will not be investigating the consequences of time discretization.
 Below we describe one way wavefunctions could be represented in a discrete physics.
 The discretization of the wavefunction will be carried out in the position representation.

 Consider the wavefunction in configuration space for a system of $N$ interacting particles, neglecting spin.
 In standard quantum mechanics, the wavefunction is continuous in magnitude and defined at all points in configuration space.
 The wavefunction can be written as a product of a magnitude and phase factor as follows: